-Partial hospitalization programs are an effective way of continuing addiction treatment after an intensive program is completed.
+Partial hospitalization programs (PHP) are an effective way of continuing addiction treatment after an intensive program is completed.
 It can also be a wonderful option for those not able to commit fully to inpatient rehab.
 One of our specialists can help you determine if a PHP program is right for you.
 We are here to guide you through the entire process.

 For now, it’s very beneficial for you to be as informed as possible.
 Understanding the ins and outs of PHP can help you make a knowledgeable decision when it comes to treatment.
 Keep reading if you’d like to know if a partial hospitalization program is something that could fit into your recovery process.